mjameer/springboot-virtual-threads/README.md

 ![image](https://github.com/mjameer/springboot-virtual-threads/assets/11364104/7c40fbbf-1b20-4e06-bfd5-2077d1767fef)

-So when you access the end point, it gave you a virtual thread, which means this particular request was executed on a virtual thread.
+So when you access the endpoint, it gives you a virtual thread, which means this particular request was executed on a virtual thread.

 Now, if we keep accessing it just like before, you will see that the thread continuously increases.
 It's not being pooled.